lyteword/chspurgeon-tod/volume-7/psalm-135.md

 2\.
 He ought to be praised *by you*.

 3\.
-He ought to be praised *now* :let us remember his present favours.
+He ought to be praised *now* : let us remember his present favours.

 4\.
 He ought to be praised in everything for ever.